We bring high-potential individuals together to explore ideas, find collaborators, and figure out their next career move amidst high optionality.

-Are you an awesome engineer, designer, entrepreneur, or product person who is working on early-stage personal projects?
+Are you an awesome engineer, designer, entrepreneur, or product person who is contemplating a transition or working on early-stage personal projects?
 You should join us.

-We encourage Recess Fellows to adopt a set of guiding principles that we have found to be useful when working on early stage creative projects.
+We encourage Recess Fellow to adopt a set of guiding principles that we have found to be useful when working on early stage creative projects.
 Here are a few of them:

-Fellows come from a wide range of backgrounds, and in the past have included exited founders, ex-VCs, software / product / design consultants, and former employees of top tech companies.
+Fellows come from a wide range of backgrounds, and in the past have included exited founders, former employees of big tech companies, and early employees of successful startups.

 Overall, we're looking for people who:

 What do we mean by a track record of making things people want?
 It could mean a startup, a side project, an open source project, a blog, or even an art project.
-Basically, anything you created from scratch that found real-world users.
+Basically, anything you created or worked on that found traction with real-world users.

 Steph spent the last few years working for Bain Ventures.
 She is now working on LuxLab, an experiential jewelry brand.